expo/expo/docs/versions/unversioned/guides/expokit.md

 ---
-title: Using ExpoKit to add Custom Native Modules
+title: Developing With ExpoKit
 ---

-ExpoKit is an Objective-C and Java library that allows you to use the Expo platform and your existing Expo project as part of a larger standard native project -- one that you would normally create using Xcode, Android Studio, or `react-native init`.
+ExpoKit is an Objective-C and Java library that allows you to use the Expo platform with a native iOS/Android project.

-## What is this for?
+## Before you read this guide

-Normally, Expo apps are written in pure JS and never "drop down" to the native iOS or Android layer.
-This is core to the Expo philosophy and it's part of what makes Expo fast and powerful to use.

-However, there are some cases where advanced developers need native capabilities outside of what Expo offers out-of-the-box.
-The most common situation is when a project requires a specific Native Module which is not supported by React Native Core or the Expo SDK.

-## Detaching an Expo project into a Native project with ExpoKit

-You may find yourself in a situation where your Expo project needs a native module that Expo doesn't currently support.
-We're always expanding the [Expo SDK](../sdk/index.html), so we hope this is never the case.
-But it happens, especially if your app has very specific and uncommon native demands.

-In this case, Expo allows you to `detach` your pure-JS project from the Expo iOS/Android clients, providing you with native projects that can be opened and built with Xcode and Android Studio.
-Those projects will have dependencies on ExpoKit, so everything you already built will keep working as it did before.

-We call this "detaching" because you still depend on the Expo SDK, but your project no longer lives inside the standard Expo client.
-You control the native projects, including configuring and building them yourself.

-**You don't need to do this if your main goal is to distribute your app in the iTunes Store or Google Play.** Expo can [build binaries for you](building-standalone-apps.html) in that case.
-You should only `detach` if you need to make native code changes not available in the Expo SDK.

->  **Warning:** We discourage most of our developers from taking this route, as we believe almost
->  everything you need to do is better accomplished in a cross-platform way with JS.
->
->  Writing in JS enables you to best take advantage of over-the-air code deployment and benefit from
->  ongoing updates and support from Expo.
-You should only do this if you have a particular
->  demand from native code which Expo won't do a good job supporting, such as (for example)
->  specialized CPU-intensive video processing that must happen locally on the device.

-## Instructions

-The following steps are for converting a pure-JS Expo project (such as one created from XDE) into a native iOS and Android project which depends on ExpoKit.

-After you `detach`, all your JS files will stay the same, but we'll additionally create `ios` and `android` directories in your project folder.
-These will contain Xcode and Android Studio projects respectively, and they'll have dependencies on React Native and on Expo's core SDK.

-You'll still be able to develop and test your project from XDE, and you'll still be able to publish your Expo JS code the same way.
-However, if you add native dependencies that aren't included in Expo, other users won't be able to run those features of your app with the main Expo app.
-You'll need to distribute the native project yourself.

->  **Note:** `detach` is currently an alpha feature and you may run into issues.
-Proceed at your
->  own risk and please reach out to us with any feedback or issues you encounter.
+There are two ways to get an ExpoKit project:

+- Create a pure-JS project in XDE, then use [exp detach](detach.html) to add ExpoKit.
+- Create an app with [create-react-native-app](https://github.com/react-community/create-react-native-app), then choose "eject with ExpoKit".

+Make sure you follow one of the above paths before continuing in this guide.
+The remainder of the guide will assume you have created an ExpoKit project.

+## Setting up your project

+By this point you should have a JS app which additionally contains `ios` and `android` directories.

-### 1. Install exp
+### 1. Check JS dependencies

-If you don't have it, run `npm install -g exp` to get our command line library.

-If you haven't used `exp` or XDE before, the first thing you'll need to do is log in with your Expo account using `exp login`.

-### 2. Detach

-From your project directory, run `exp detach`.
-This will download the required dependencies and build native projects under the `ios` and `android` directories.
+- Your project's `package.json` should contain a `react-native` dependency pointing at Expo's fork of React Native.
+This should already be configured for you.
+- Your JS dependencies should already be installed (via `npm install` or `yarn`).

-### 3. Rerun the project in XDE or exp
+### 2. Run the project in XDE or exp

 Open the project in XDE.
-If you were already running this project in XDE, press Restart.
+If you were already running this project in XDE, press **Restart**.

 If you prefer `exp`, run `exp start` from the project directory.

+This step ensures that the React Native packager is running and serving your app's JS bundle for development.
+Leave this running and continue with the following steps.

-### 4. (iOS only) Configure, build and run
+### 3. iOS: Configure, build and run

+This step ensures the native iOS project is correctly configured and ready for development.

+- Make sure you have the latest Xcode.
+- If you don't have it already, install [CocoaPods](https://cocoapods.org), which is a native dependency manager for iOS.
-To configure the Xcode project, make sure you have [CocoaPods](https://cocoapods.org), then run `pod install` from your project's `ios` directory.
+- Run `pod install` from your project's `ios` directory.

-You can now open your project's `xcworkspace` file in Xcode, build and run the project on an iOS device or Simulator.
+- Open your project's `xcworkspace` file in Xcode.
+- Use Xcode to build, install and run the project on your test device or simulator. (this will happen by default if you click the big "Play" button in Xcode.)

-Once the iOS project is running, it should automatically request your development url from XDE or `exp`.
-You can develop your project normally from here.
+Once it's running, the iOS app should automatically request your JS bundle from the project you're serving from XDE or `exp`.

-### 4. (Android only) Build and run
+### 4. Android: Build and run

 Open the `android` directory in Android Studio, then build and run the project on an Android device or a Genymotion emulator.